Manuscript Wish List

 -

-Fast-paced, kid-centric survival stories grounded in realism, whether historical events or extraordinary circumstances like natural disasters or intriguing news stories
+Fast-paced, kid-centric survival stories grounded in realism, whether historical events made current or extraordinary circumstances like natural disasters or intriguing news stories

 -